evangelospafilis/prego_web_site/index.md

 ## Contact

+Correspondence: pafilis@hcmr.gr; prego@hcmr.gr; Tel: +30 2810 337748

+Institute of Marine Biology,
+Biotechnology & Aquaculture
+HCMR
+Thalassocosmos
+71500 Gournes, Crete, Greece
+P.O.Box 2214, 71003 Heraklion, Crete, Greece

 ## How to cite

+If you use PREGO in your research or analysis please cite:

+Zafeiropoulos, H.; Paragkamian, S.; Ninidakis, S.; Pavlopoulos, GA.; Jensen, LJ.; Pafilis, E. PREGO: a literature and data-mining resource to associate microorganisms, biological processes, and environment types.
+Microorganisms 2021, 9, x. https://doi.org/10.3390/xxxx

+## How to contribute

+PREGO team is happy to receive feedback from its' users!
+If you have any ideas, requests or bugs please submit an issue at [our repository](https://github.com/evangelospafilis/prego_web_site/issues) and/or send an email (see above [Contact](#contact))

 ## Privacy Policy
 By the means of academic reporting, Google Analytics cookies are in use to collect web site traffic statistics.
 By using this site, you agree to its use of cookies.